Mbindyo-Ryan/Kubernetes-courselabs/README.md

 Kubernetes CourseLabs Hackathon

-Welcome to my submission for the [Kubernetes CourseLabs Hackathon](https://kubernetes.courselabs.co/hackathon/)!
+Welcome to our submission for the [Kubernetes CourseLabs Hackathon](https://kubernetes.courselabs.co/hackathon/)!
 This repository contains completed labs, custom configurations, and monitoring dashboards — all done locally using **Minikube**, **Helm**, **Prometheus**, and **Grafana**.